It’s no secret that the COVID-19 crisis has had a major impact on how organizations engage talent.

 Kirsten Tolfree-Dart – Head of Operational Excellence – Caraffi

-Enhance The Candidate Experience
+Enhance The Recruitment Experience

 If your business is experiencing hiring freezes you can use this downtime to survey current employees and previous applicants to get feedback on their recruitment experience.
-This will allow you to tweak your processes accordingly so that when hiring returns to normal your organization is best positioned to offer a peerless candidates experience.
+This will allow you to tweak your processes accordingly so that when hiring returns to normal your organization is best positioned to offer a seamless candidate experience.
 These surveys can be built and sent out with minimum involvement from your recruiters using Avature CRM.

 If you’re experiencing hiring freezes, now is the perfect time to pause and reflect on how you can enhance the candidate experience.
 Any improvements you can make now will give you the upper hand when hiring returns to normal.